 There are at least two cut-out connections in current Volkswagen models.
-One is in the vehicle front end, and another is installed in the fuse carrier.
-There is an additional third cut-out connection in the rear of the vehicle in vehicles in the ID. family.
+One is in the fuse carrier and another is installed in the vehicle front end.
+There is an additional third cut-out connection in the rear of the vehicle in some vehicles in the ID. family.